darkac/Static_CacheFrame/README.md

 2) For each term, `ListHandler *LH = new ListHandler(termid, DictItem _item);`
 // See the definition of `DictItem` in `MemoryDict.h`

-3) This module is multi-thread safe.
+3) For more details, please refer to `testSCF_threads.cpp`.

-4) For more details, please refer to `testSCF_threads.cpp`.
+Besides, this module is multi-thread safe.